 A new, fresh style of Dão, but with plenty of signature ripeness.
 The fruit is still dark, blueberry, cassis, plum, but acidity rather than firm tannin provides the balance.
 Serve lightly chilled.
 A great burger wine or elevate to a pairing with Prime Rib and it will do equally well.

 Tinta Roriz (Tempranillo in Spain) can make rich, lively red wines that combine elegance and robustness, copious berry fruit and spicy flavour.
-The vines are very vigorous and productive and adapt well to different climates and soils, although they prefer hot, dry climates on sandy or clay-limestone soils.
+The vines are very vigorous and productive and adapt well to different climates and soils, although they prefer hot, dry climates on sand or clay-limestone.
 Touriga Nacional is a thick-skinned grape whose skins are rich in colour and tannins, giving excellent structure and aging capacity.
 It also has wonderful, intense flavours: floral and fruity with ripe blackcurrants, raspberries and complex hints of herbs and licorice.

 Dão—one of the oldest established wine regions in Portugal—is located primarily on a plateau that is sheltered on three sides by the granite mountain ranges of Serra da Estrela, Serra do Caramulo and Serra da Nave.
 This helps the area maintain its temperate climate, away from the effects of the nearby Atlantic Ocean.
 The region experiences abundant rainfall in the winter months and long, warm dry summers leading up to harvest.
 This is one of the country’s highest in altitude wine growing regions, with vineyards planted from 200-1000 masl.